#ENDSARS: Okowa relaxes 48-hour curfew - Vanguard News

 He appealed to Deltans to protect public property from being destroyed, explaining that it would be a setback to the state to start rebuilding what was destroyed.

-He said that a lot of youths had assembled at the Events Centre seeking to collect food palliatives, which they claimed were kept at the centre.
+He said that scores of youths had assembled at the Events Centre seeking to collect food palliatives, which they claimed were kept at the centre.

-“We received palliatives from CACOVID and we flagged off the distribution.
-We worked strictly with the guideline given to us by CA-COVID to ensure that the palliatives were distributed to the vulnerable persons in Delta State, and a total of 48,500 households benefited from the exercise,” Ebie added.
+“We worked strictly with the guideline given to us by CA-COVID to ensure that the palliatives were distributed to the vulnerable persons in Delta State, and a total of 48,500 households benefited from the exercise,” Ebie said.